 Of Central Florida

-It is our mission at Speech Innovations to provide exemplary speech and language therapy services, allowing our clients to reach their full communicative potential.
+It is our mission at Speech Innovations to provide exemplary Speech, Occupational, and Physical Therapy services, allowing our clients to reach their full communicative potential.
 We strive to make a positive difference in the lives of individuals with disabilities; improving their quality of life and those who love them.
 We thoroughly evaluate each individual’s strengths and weaknesses, address family concerns, and together, we develop an individualized plan of care that will incorporate the most suitable therapy approaches and techniques, allowing that individual to reach their highest communicative potential.

 We educate families on the techniques utilized during therapy, provide ideas for carryover through daily activities, and work collectively with the individuals’ teachers and/or other therapists to ensure optimal success.
 Therapy is provided through play-based, child-centered, and family-friendly approaches.